davezap/zray/README.md

 Every now and then you may receive a page fault when existing the app.
 I have a feeling this is due to how I'm trying to interrupt the running threads.

+The shadowing does not currently do a check for ray-length bounds so you can get shadows on surfaces where they don't belong.

+Another problem with the shadowing is the main light above the spinning cube does not cast a shadow?

+The x64 executable download is being flagged by Chrome as having a virus???
+It's not but you have been warned.

 # What's next? #